ahmadawais/clean-install-macos-sierra/README.md

 ```
 sudo /Applications/Install\ macOS\ Sierra.app/Contents/Resources/createinstallmedia --volume /Volumes/Untitled --applicationpath /Applications/Install\ macOS\ Sierra.app --nointeraction
 ```
+Or
+[Install Disk Creator](https://macdaddy.io/install-disk-creator/) is a straightforward way to create a boot disk.
+I was able to make a macOS Sierra external USB boot disk in a few minutes, and the installation worked without a hitch.
+Also works with older versions of OS X.

 #### Backup
 Backup Your files to Dropbox